lherman-cs/tensorflow-aarch64/README.md

 Compiled for aarch64 architecture.
 This compiled tensorflow-cpu is based on https://github.com/tensorflow/tensorflow/tree/r1.4.

-Hardware specifications that's being used to compile this tensorflow
+Hardware/software specifications that's being used to compile this tensorflow
 ---------

 - rock64 board (https://www.pine64.org/?page_id=7147)
-- RK3328 Quad-Core ARM Cortex A53 64-Bit Processor
+- gcc version 5.4.0 20160609
+- Ubuntu/Linaro 5.4.0-6ubuntu1~16.04.5

 How to install?
 -----